rogerzhuo1994/DQC/README.md

   <ol>
    <li>String: e.g. "LA1", should be encapsulated with "". </li>
    <li>Numeric values: it'll be better to written as a list containing only one element e.g. [0], [30000]</li>
-   <li>Range: the way to evaluate with a range is, if the derived value is not within the range, the evaluation will fail
+   <li>Range: evaluate whether values is within a range.
+The way to evaluate with a range is, if the derived value is not within the range, the evaluation will fail
     <ul>
      <li>with "=" means also contains equal case
      <li>smaller than: e.g. range(,10) </li>